Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Be sure to include any pertinent software and language skills
+- Include any relevant software or language skills

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteering or interning
+- Give examples of any experience you’ve gained from volunteering or interning

 References:

-- List at least two references from a professional
+- Provide at minimum two professional references

-Is a Resume Letter exactly the same as a CV?
+Are Resume Letters the same as a CV?

 How to write a great CV and Resume